bandanarama/Soduku-Application/README.md

 # Soduku-Application

-##Use this repository
+## Use this repository
--Download, Clone or Fork this repository
+- Download, Clone or Fork this repository

 ##Requirements
 - Java 11 +